4 Hypothesis testing

 4.1.1 Null hypothesis

 The null hypothesis reflects the skeptical stance in research.
 It assumes that there is nothing going on.
-There is no difference between experimental conditions, the new intervention is not better than the previous, there is no correlation between variables, there is no predictive value to your regression model, a coin is fair, and so forth.
+There is no difference between different experimental conditions or groups, the new intervention is not better than the previous, there is no correlation between variables, there is no predictive value to your regression model, a coin is fair, and so forth.
 Equation 4.1 shows some examples of null hypotheses expressed in test statistics.

 Figure 4.1: Discrete binomial distribution.